Samo Khae

 Samo Khae (สมอแข) is a subdistrict in the Mueang Phitsanulok District of Phitsanulok Province, Thailand.
-In 2022 it had a population of 15,821 and 8,822 households.
-In this subdistrict is a private university.
+In 2025 it had a population of 16,017 and 9,142 households.

 Geography

 The topography of Samo Khae is fertile lowlands with an area of 40.19 km^{2} and lies east of the Nan river.
 The subdistrict is bordered to the north by Don Thong subdistrict, to the east by Wang Thong subdistrict of Wang Thong district, to the south by Wang Phikun subdistrict of Wang Thong district, and to the west by Aranyik subdistrict and Hua Ro subdistrict.
 Samo Khae subdistrict lies in the Nan Basin, which is part of the Chao Phraya Watershed.

 History

 Originally, Samo Khae subdistrict was divided into five administrative villages: Moo1 Ban Nong Tho, Moo2 Ban Ladlak Bua Khao, Moo3 Ban Dong Pradok-Krommethan, Moo4 Ban Samo Khae and Moo5 Ban Go.

 Samo Khae Subdistrict Administrative Organization-SAO (ongkan borihan suan tambon) was established, published 19 January 1996 in Royal Thai Government Gazette, but effective 30 March 1996.

 In 1998, Ban Noen Makhuek (Moo6) was separated from Ban Ladlak Bua Khao (Moo2).

-Then in 2001 Ban Krommethan-Dong Pradok (Moo3) were split into three villages: Ban Dong Pradok (Moo3), Ban Phongsathon-Chinlap (Moo7) and Ban Krommethan-Chatkaew (Moo8).
+In 2001 Ban Krommethan-Dong Pradok (Moo3) was split into three villages: Ban Dong Pradok (Moo3), Ban Phong Sathon-Chinlap (Moo7) and Ban Krommethan-Chatkaew (Moo8).

-And in 2025, Moo7 Ban Pongsathon-Chinlap split into three villages: Moo7 Ban Pongsathon, Moo9 Ban Chinlap and Moo10 Ban Indochina.
+In 2025, Moo7 Ban Phong Sathon-Chinlap splits into three villages: Moo7 Ban Phong Sathon-Chinlap, Moo9 Ban Chinlap and Moo10 Ban Indochine.

+Since the start of the year 2026 Samo Khae SAO is upgraded to Samo Khae subdistrict municipality.